Child Support Cases That Include Daycare Costs in Orlando, Florida

 One issue that often goes hand and hand with child support cases is the situation where a child or children who are part of the support case are enrolled in daycare, after school care, wrap around care, or some other type of child care that costs the parents money.
 This very typical scenario is often overlooked by child support attorneys in Orlando and these additional costs are regularly included in support calculations even at times when they do not need to be.
 This leaves child support attorneys to figure out when daycare costs are included in child support?

-There are three main times where child care costs such as daycare are seen as necessary and should be added to child support guidelines calculations and they are when the parent placing the child into daycare is: working, actively seeking work, or in school to get a better job.
+In family law cases there are three main times where child care costs such as daycare are seen as necessary and should be added to child support guidelines calculations and they are when the parent placing the child into daycare is: working, actively seeking work, or in school to get a better job.
 Each of these instances will usually be seen by the court as a cause for daycare costs to be necessary.
 Additionally, in these cases the costs of the child care will be included into the child support guidelines and each parent will be responsible to contribute to this expense pursuant to their percentage of financial responsibility as determined earlier in the guideline calculations based on each parent’s income.

 If a parent is unemployed they will usually be imputed an income equal to minimum wage on a full-time work schedule.
 This is because most of the time it is a safe assumption that a person is able to at least earn that amount unless they are disabled or mentally incapacitated.
 Though the court is able to go below this amount if there are circumstances and hardships which were beyond the parties’ control it is something that is seen rarely and usually will not get someone relief if they simply cannot find work.